KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    The MacOS Warning When you try to Run digiKam PKG After Downloading
+    The macOS Warning When you try to Run digiKam PKG After Downloading

-You needs to give the rights to run from the **MacOS Config Pannel/Security and Confidentiality**.
+You needs to give the rights to run from the **macOS Config Pannel/Security and Confidentiality**.

 .. figure:: images/macos_pkg_security.webp
     :alt:
     :align: center

-    The MacOS Security Panel to Authorize digiKam PKG Installation
+    The macOS Security Panel to Authorize digiKam PKG Installation

 When installer is running, follow instructions from the assistant to install application on your computer.